Contents

 30

-Consideration of proved confession affecting person making it and others jointly under trial for same offence
+confession affecting person making it and others jointly under trial for same

 31